videojs/spellbook/docs/sb-build-test-bundlers.md

-# sb-build-test-bundlers) - Build Unit tests that verify that your code will work with certain browser bundlers
+# sb-build-test-bundlers(1) - Build Unit tests that verify that your code will work with certain browser bundlers

 ## SYNOPSIS